afatduck/city-guesser/README.md

 ## Note

 Uhhh, IDK if I'm allowed to do that, but I had to modify random-streetview a little, so now I don't use the package but have the copied code instead.

+Also I had to generate random locations in browser so I had to implement some weird anti-cheating solutions.